larammerce/docs/8.x/getting-started/contributing.md

 **8.** Also, after Sunday  sessions, which are in scrum mode, each member of the team is required to add user story-related tasks.

-**9.** Finally, you enter the payment cycle discussion where Larammerce pays you based on the number of points "[Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number)" done.
+**9.** Finally, you enter the payment cycle discussion where Larammerce pays you based on the number of points [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number) done.

 **10.** For every document that is written and placed in the documentation section of the Larammerce site, the members of the Larammerce team are obliged to read it.